TB - Clinicians and Healthcare Providers

 • CDC issued Updated Guidance for Screening of Health Care Personnel (below).
 The Healthcare Facility Regulatory Office of the Georgia Department of Community Health dictates TB screening requirements in hospitals, nursing homes, personal care home and home health settings.
 Click here to be directed to DCH's website for inquiries.

-• CDC has provided guidance for screening for TB and the concurrent administration of the various COVID-19 vaccinations.
-Click here.
+• CDC has provided guidance for screening for TB and the concurrent administration of the Mpox vaccinations (September 23, 2022).